ChibiOS/ChibiOS/readme.txt

   3484947)(backported to 2.4.1).
 - FIX: Fixed various minor documentation errors (bug 3484942)(backported to 2.4.1).
+- NEW: Updated the MSP port to work with the latest MSPGCC compiler (4.6.3 LTS 20120406 unpatched), now the old MSPGCC 3.2.3 is no more supported (backported to 2.4.1).
 - NEW: EXT driver improved, now it is possible to reprogram channels at runtime without necessarily specifying a new configuration.
   TODO: Update AT91SAM7 EXT driver.